JYQ6918/Supply_Chain_Analysis_SQL/README.md

 ### High Profits
 The products that bring the most total profit are SKU59, SKU81, SKU52 for cosmetics, haircare, and skincare products respectively.

-### High Demand and High Demand/Supply Synchronization
+### High Demand/Supply Synchronization
-The products that bring the highest demand and Demand/Supply Synchronization are SKU17, SKU43, SKU67 for cosmetics, haircare, and skincare products respectively.
+The products that bring the highest Demand/Supply Synchronization are SKU17, SKU43, SKU67 for cosmetics, haircare, and skincare products respectively.

 ## QUESTION 4 Which Shipment Route and Carrier?